 - Your water breaks and labor does not start on its own.

-- You’re two weeks beyond your due date.
+- You’re two weeks past your baby’s due date.

 - You have an infection.